In 1942, the government sent Himeo Tsumori and Seiji Aizawa to a Utah “relocation center.” The next year, the College liberated them.

 In 1924, the school formally assumed the name Elmhurst College (it had been called that colloquially for years), and began offering the bachelor of arts degree.
 The first leader of the new four-year college was a 1912 alumnus, H. Richard Niebuhr, who would become one of the premier theologians of the 20th century.

 “Niebuhr brought to Elmhurst a first-rate mind and a vision of what the College could be,” the College historian Melitta Cutright wrote.
-He envisioned Elmhurst as “an ever-widening circle,” opened the school to students from beyond the German Evangelical Synod, and worked to build an intellectual community where young people might develop “an effective individuality.”
-He oversaw the development of a long-rang campus plan that included a proper college quadrangle, and that largely was realized over the next 40 years.
+He envisioned Elmhurst as “an ever-widening circle,” opened the school to students from beyond the German Evangelical Synod and worked to build an intellectual community where young people might develop “an effective individuality.”
+He oversaw the development of a long-range campus plan that included a proper college quadrangle, and that largely was realized over the next 40 years.
 What’s more, he set standards that challenge and inspire the institutional leadership to this day.
 As Cutright wrote, Niebuhr sought “nothing short of excellence.”

-In the years after Niebuhr’s brief but transformational presidency, Elmhurst’s “ever-widening circle” came to include women, adult students, graduate students, and persons with an astonishing variety of passions, backgrounds and beliefs.
+In the years after Niebuhr’s brief but transformational presidency, Elmhurst’s “ever-widening circle” came to include women, adult students, graduate students and persons with an astonishing variety of passions, backgrounds and beliefs.

 The College Today

 Elmhurst is in the midst of the most dynamic period in its history.
 In the 1990s, the College began a sustained period of purposeful investment in institutional quality.
 It added faculty, expanded enrollment, raised admission standards and enhanced the campus.
 Its academic reputation grew substantially.
 Today, Elmhurst is attracting students who are much better prepared academically than their counterparts were just ten years ago.
 From every sector of our society, these students are eager to engage avidly in learning—in the classroom and in the laboratory, in the city and around the world.